JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 - List the Docker Images:
     ```docker images```
-- List all running Docker Containers:
+- List all running Docker containers:
     ```docker ps```
 - Stop the specified container:
     ```docker stop <container>```
 - List the logs for the specified container (-f means continuous in realtime):
     ```docker logs -f <container>```
-- Execute a command inside the container:
+- Execute a command inside a container:
     ```docker exec -it <container> <command>```